How do compliance requirements limit what financial firms can do in reputation management?

 FINRA, SEC, and FCA rules restrict testimonials, performance claims, and forward-looking statements, so a compliant program builds durable presence through authoritative content rather than promotional tactics.

 Compliance regimes set hard limits on the easy moves, which is exactly why financial firms need a methodology built for the constraint rather than around it.
-FINRA, SEC, and FCA rules variously restrict testimonials, the way performance can be presented, and forward-looking or promissory language – the promotional tactics an unregulated brand reaches for first.
+FINRA, SEC, and FCA rules variously restrict testimonials, the way performance can be presented, and forward-looking or promissory language, the promotional tactics an unregulated brand reaches for first.
 A reputation program that ignores this exposes the client to regulatory risk on top of the reputation problem.
-Our approach builds presence through what the rules permit: authoritative, accurate content; credentialed entity signals (schema, Knowledge Panel, Wikipedia where notable); and source-layer work that earns third-party credibility rather than manufacturing it.
-AI engine monitoring with AIQ™ tells us what the models are saying so corrections stay factual.
+Our approach builds presence through what the rules permit: authoritative, accurate content; credentialed entity signals (schema, Knowledge Panel, Wikipedia where notable); and source-layer work (changing the sources the engines read, not the engines themselves) that earns third-party credibility rather than manufacturing it.
+AI engine monitoring with AIQ tells us what the models are saying so corrections stay factual.
 The discipline costs some speed and flash, but it produces a presence that survives a regulator reading it, which is the only kind worth having in this sector.

 Last reviewed: 20/05/2026